 - 1 egg whisked

 - Preheat oven to 400 degrees F.

 - Place the mushrooms in a food processor and pulse until finely chopped.
 Wipe the saute pan clean and add the mushrooms.
-Season with ½ tsp salt and ½ tsp fresh thyme.
+Season with ½ teaspoon salt and ½ teaspoon fresh thyme.
 Cook the mushrooms until all of the moisture has evaporated, stirring frequently.
 Remove from heat and cool.